sid-viscous/musk-crypto-notifier/README.md

 * The system searches for keyword matches based on what we give it.
 For some cases, our keyword may be a part of another word.
 For example the short name for Etherium `ETH` is likely to show up in commonly used words such as `TEETH`, `DICHLOROMETHANE` and `PLETHYSMOGRAMS`.
 For this reason, keywords with such common matches are currently excluded.

+* The Python code exits when receiving an error from the Twitter API, however this is saved by Docker, which automatically restarts the service on exit.
+Ideally, the Python code should be able to handle these errors itself without relying on Docker.

 ## Risks

 It is not possible to predict precisely what keywords can trigger changes in the market.